OmarMostafa20/django-cli-chatbot/README.md

 pip install -r requirements.txt
 ```

+### Model Setup

+The chatbot utilizes two significant AI models:

+- **Flan-T5** for generating responses: This model requires no additional setup other than what's provided by the `transformers` library.
+- **BART** for summarization tasks: Similarly, it's accessed via the `pipeline` function from `transformers`, focusing on summarizing user conversations.

 ### Database Configuration

-1. Brew the MySQL potion to create a new database named `chatbot_db`.
+1. Create a new database named `chatbot_db`.
-2. Alter the `settings.py` to reflect your database credentials:
+2. Update `settings.py` with your database credentials:

 ```python
 DATABASES = {